 Milo - Sebec is a very small town located in the state of Maine.
 With a population of 3,780 people and just one neighborhood, Milo - Sebec is the 123rd largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Milo - Sebec is generally considered to be a blue-collar town.
-36.04% of the Milo - Sebec workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Milo - Sebec is a blue-collar town, with 36.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Milo - Sebec is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Milo - Sebec who work in sales jobs (17.32%), office and administrative support (10.20%), and management occupations (7.92%).

 Also of interest is that Milo - Sebec has more people living here who work in computers and math than 95% of the places in the US.